 This is often overlooked until the patient arrives home, and the family has no simple way to get the wheelchair up the stairs and into the home.
 The family can certainly carry the patient up the stairs, but this doesn’t enable the patient to be independent.

 Also, elderly couples rely on each other for everything – so if one partner is in a wheelchair, it can make transporting the person from the car into the home quite difficult.
 It is actually dangerous, due to the added risk of injury to one or both persons.
+As a result, having a home access walking ramp for elderly family members is in everyone’s best interest.

 Professional Ramp Assessment for Your Home